Pole to Pole (book)

 Pole to Pole is a book written by Michael Palin to accompany his BBC television series Pole to Pole.

 Book contents

-The book follows each of his seven trips made for the BBC, consisting of both his text and of many photographs to illustrate the trip.
-Most of the pictures in this book were taken by Basil Pao, the stills photographer who was part of the expedition team.
+The book follows the journey he undertook for the BBC series.
+It consists of text by Palin and many photographs, most of them taken by Basil Pao, the stills photographer who was part of the expedition team.

 The book chronicles the journey in five chapters: